Reflex Sympathetic Dystrophy Syndrome

 patients learn about the physiological changes produced by pain.

 COX-2 inhibitors may be effective for individuals with arthritis.
-For many years scientists
+For many years

-cyclooxygenase-1 and cyclooxygenase-2, both of which promote production of hormones
+blocking two enzymes, cyclooxygenase-1 and cyclooxygenase-2, both of which

-called prostaglandins, which in turn cause inflammation, fever, and pain.
-The newer COX-2
+inflammation, fever, and pain.
+The newer COX-2 inhibitors primarily block

-side effects sometimes produced by NSAIDs.
+produced by NSAIDs.

-review their drug treatment with their doctors.
+inhibitors should review their drug treatment with their doctors.

 Electrical stimulation, including transcutaneous electrical stimulation (TENS), implanted